callysto/hackathon-site/chapters/chapter4.md

 Instructions:

-1. Click on your challenge template: [Curiosity Guided Notebook](https://github.com/callysto/hackathon/blob/sustainable-society/SustainabilityOnMars/GuidedNotebooks/pets-in-space/pets-in-space.ipynb)
+1. Click on your challenge template: [Curiosity Guided Notebook]().
 2. Carefully read and follow the instructions in the notebook.
 3. Submit your challenge notebooks by 2:00pm MDT on August 10, 2020.
 See the [FAQ](http://0.0.0.0:8000/chapter3) for details on submitting.